veracruz-project/icecap/examples/README.md

 The example systems in the guide are configured for `qemu-system-aarch64 -machine virt`.
-Each example system is accompanied by a build target which builds the system and creates a shell script to run it emulate it.
+Each example system is accompanied by a build target which builds the system and creates a shell script to emulate it.

 To build the first system, run the following from the root of this repository: